christophergarthwood/appdevstig_docs/Template_015_CommunicationStandard.md

 + Makes it easier to document decisions and track project progress, leading to better organization and accountability.

-+ Improves teamwork and the overall quality of the software by making sure important information is not missed and everyone stays aligned.
++ Improves teamwork and the overall quality of the software by making sure important information is not missing and everyone stays aligned.

 + Ultimately, a communication standard helps keep a software development project on track, efficient, and successful.